 A rod mounted to the base of the motor spins at a rate determined by the position of the throttle.
 The shaft connects to the lower unit by a series of gears called pinion, reverse, or forward gear.
 Energy from the powerhead spins the forward or reverse gear, thus turning the propeller depending on the direction the operator pushes the throttle.

 Gear oil, otherwise called lower unit oil, plays a fundamental role in the process.
 The combination of gears and speed make oil a necessity.
 Oil lubricates the interior of the lower unit housing to prevent it from overheating due to friction and seizing.
 Without oil, your day on the water would be cut short.

-Remember to consult your service manual, but the general rule of thumb is changing gear oil in the lower unit every 100 hours.
+If you’re wondering how often to change lower unit oil, remember to consult your service manual, but the general rule of thumb is changing gear oil in the lower unit every 100 hours.
 Take note of the hour meter after each change and monitor the meter until 100 hours have been reached.
 Oil must remain fresh because of the heavy load enforced upon them.

 How Much Oil Is In A Lower Unit

 The amount of oil is highly impacted by the horsepower rating of the outboard motor.
 The greater the horsepower, the greater the gear oil capacity and vice versa.
 Generally speaking, outboards require between six and forty-five ounces of marine lower unit oil.
 Consult your engine manual for exact measurements.

 How Do You Change The Oil In A Boat Lower Unit

 The process of changing the oil in an outboard lower unit is straightforward.
 Gather your supplies, including fresh oil, flat head screwdriver, drain pan, rags, and gear oil pump.